chweintr/Groundfinder/README.md

 ## Frontend Notes
 - Tabs organise the right-hand column into Histograms, Clusters, Ground, Sampler, and Export panels.
+- The Suggestions tab highlights dominant value bands, shows a proposed ground swatch, and lists palette matches (pre-computed with Mixbox) complete with pigment ratios.
 - The canvas supports click sampling, drag-and-drop uploads, and clipboard paste.
 - Ground selection can come from the detected cluster, any active cluster, or the sampler (eyedropper) data.
 - The PaintMaker integration copies `R,G,B` to the clipboard before opening the mixer in a new tab.
 If the site blocks iframes, the new-tab flow is the reliable path; this behaviour is documented in comments and here to minimise breakage risk.